 People always seem to talk about the good old days, where everyone was friendly, caring and took the time to help those in need.
 Way back in a time where people would pick up hitchhikers on the road because they wanted to help, you would see them standing on the road, or on a street corner with a thumb up in the air.
 Yes, it was still dangerous but there were a few who never thought twice about stopping and picking them up.

-Today there are many reasons why you wouldn’t do that anymore, for one, we live in a time where people are more desperate today, being unemployed, money, broken families, stress, but probably one of the most important reason is you as a driver do not want to put yourself in a position where the person you picked up may decide to start yelling “help, help, I am being kidnapped” or they may have a gun and maybe they have enough drugs on them to put both of you behind bars.
+Today there are many reasons why you wouldn’t do that anymore, for one, we live in a time where people are more desperate these days being unemployed, no money, broken families, stress, but probably one of the most important reason is you as a driver do not want to put yourself in a position where the person you picked up may decide to start yelling “help, help, I am being kidnapped” or they may have a gun and just maybe they have enough drugs on them to put both of you behind bars.

 You’re driving on a back road because of the scenery, all is fine, the weather is nice, warm, sunny, you’re listening to your favorite station, when all of a sudden you see a car crashed into a ditch on its side, you lower the radio to hear someone screaming “help me I can’t get out!”.
 For a split second, you had to make a choice, should you stop and help this person, or just drive on, because it was not your problem.
 You knew what the right thing to do was, but yet, knowing how society has become, you had to stop and think.
 In the end, you decide to do the right thing and help this person because you would want someone to do the same for you and your family.

 With a lot of effort and sweat, you were able to slowly get him out of the car and lay him down on the side of the road.
-After an hour of waiting the ambulance finally arrived, as he was being wheeled in he put his arm on you to say “thank you so much for helping me”.
+After an hour of waiting for the ambulance it finally arrived, as he was being wheeled in he put his arm on you to say “thank you so much for helping me”.

 Let’s say Tom is out walking during his lunch when he sees someone snatch a purse from a woman, he instantly runs after this person, catches up with him, leaps into the air throwing him to the ground.
 By this time the police are on the scene making an arrest, the woman is thanking Tom and the thief is yelling that his arm is broken.
 What do you think, will he decide to sue Tom for breaking his arm?
 Perhaps,

-Michelle has 2 kids who happen to be twins, their class is having a bake sale, she decides to bake one of her family’s famous cookies.
-Everyone had a good time at the bake sale, they loved the cookies, money was raised for the school, except for Hillary, she claims her son ate Michelle’s cookies and went into a bad seizure as he is allergic to eggs and milk.
+Briana has 2 kids who happen to be twins, their class is having a bake sale, she decides to bake one of her family’s famous cookies.
+Everyone had a good time at the bake sale, they loved the cookies, money was raised for the school, except for Hillary, she claims her son ate Briana’s cookies and went into a bad seizure as he is allergic to eggs and milk.